Technological singularity: History

-The concept and the term "singularity" were popularized by Vernor Vinge: first in 1983, in an article that claimed that, once humans create intelligences greater than their own, there will be a technological and social transition similar in some sense to "the knotted space-time at the center of a black hole"; and then in his 1993 essay "The Coming Technological Singularity", in which he wrote that it would signal the end of the human era, as the new superintelligence would continue to upgrade itself and advance technologically at an incomprehensible rate, and he would be surprised if it occurred before 2005 or after 2030.
+The concept and the term "singularity" were popularized by Vernor Vinge, first in a 1983 op-ed in Omni magazine arguing that once humans create intelligences greater than their own, there will be a technological and social transition similar in some sense to "the knotted space-time at the center of a black hole".
+In his 1993 essay "The Coming Technological Singularity", Vinge wrote that the transition would signal the end of the human era, as the superintelligence would continue to upgrade itself and advance technologically at an incomprehensible rate, and that he would be surprised if it occurred before 2005 or after 2030.

 Another significant contribution to wider circulation of the notion was Ray Kurzweil's 2005 book The Singularity Is Near, predicting singularity by 2045.

 Intelligence explosion

-Although technological progress has been accelerating in most areas, it has been limited by the basic intelligence of the human brain, which has not, according to Paul R. Ehrlich, changed significantly for millennia.
+Technological progress has been limited by the basic intelligence of the human brain, which has not, according to Paul R. Ehrlich, changed significantly for millennia.
 But with the increasing power of computers and other technologies, it might eventually be possible to build a machine significantly more intelligent than humans.

-If superhuman intelligence is invented—through either the amplification of human intelligence or artificial intelligence—it will, in theory, vastly surpass human problem-solving and inventive skill.
-Such an AI is often called a seed AI because if an AI is created with engineering capabilities that match or surpass those of its creators, it could autonomously improve its own software and hardware to design an even more capable machine, which could repeat the process in turn.
-This recursive self-improvement could accelerate, potentially allowing enormous qualitative change before reaching any limits imposed by the laws of physics or theoretical computation.
-It is speculated that over many iterations, such an AI would far surpass human cognitive abilities.
+A superhuman intelligence—through either the amplification of human intelligence or artificial intelligence—would theoretically surpass human problem-solving and inventive skill if it were invented.
+Such an AI is often called a "seed AI" because this theoretical type of AI could autonomously improve its own software and hardware to design an even more capable machine, which could repeat the process in turn.